reznorcode/reznorcode/README.md

 about_igor = pd.DataFrame({
         'table_name': ['Igor's Skills'],
-        'main_technologies': ['Python', 'Pandas', 'Matplotlib', 'Numpy', 'Machine Learnig'], 'xp': ['2 years', '1 year', 'less than one year', 'less than one year', 'less than one year']}) print(about_igor)
+        'main_technologies': ['Python', 'Django", 'Pandas', 'Matplotlib', 'Numpy', 'Machine Learnig'], 'xp': ['2 years', '1 year' , '1 year', 'less than one year', 'less than one year', 'less than one year']}) print(about_igor)
 robot: I'll still beat humans at chess! >:D
 ```